Stucco Painting12 min read

 Stucco is porous, prone to cracking, and susceptible to moisture intrusion if not sealed correctly.
 In the Bay Area, where homes face everything from coastal fog in Pacifica to dry heat in Livermore, standard painting approaches often fail.
 According to the Portland Cement Association, properly applied stucco can last 50–80 years, but paint failures typically occur within 3–5 years due to inadequate surface preparation or incompatible coatings (source: Portland Cement Association, Stucco Durability).

 This guide is designed for homeowners, HOA board members, and contractors who already understand basic stucco painting but need to elevate their results.
-We'll cover the five critical steps that World Pro Painting uses to deliver finishes that outlast competitors by years.
+We'll cover the five critical steps that World Pro Painting uses to deliver finishes that outlast competitors by years, including the importance of moisture testing, choosing breathable coatings, and mastering spray-and-back-roll techniques.

 💡